 Many schools choose to offer school trips during Activities Week.
 If you’re thinking of arranging a trip, here are a few ideas:

-Language and Culture Trips
+Language and Culture

-If your students are a little younger and you want to give them a bit of an introduction to the country and its culture, then you may want to go for a slightly quieter destination.
+If your students are a little younger and you want to give them a bit of an introduction to the country and its culture, then you want to go for a slightly quieter destination.
 The Opal Coast in France, for example, is just a short hop across the Channel and offers endless exciting activities to choose from, away from the hubbub of the big cities.

-If your students are a little older and you want them to get a real grasp of the local culture, it is hard to beat a capital city for getting a good overall view of what the country has to offer.
-Paris, Berlin and Madrid are always hugely popular among our groups for this reason.
+If your students are a little older and you want them to get a real grasp of the culture, it is hard to beat a capital city for getting a good overall view of what the country has to offer.
+Berlin and Madrid are always hugely popular among our groups for this reason.

 And, of course, if you’re struggling to decide on a destination, please don’t hesitate to contact us.
 We’ll happily discuss the pros and cons of each destination and will be pleased to advise you on the suitability for your group based on your particular requirements.